Photography is an integral part of making your blog or website look the best it can.

 If you’re looking for something out of the ordinary for your project, Gratisography will have the right eye-popping image for you.
 With categories such as nature, animals, whimsical and urban you’ll definitely find that statement photo.

 With social media taking the world by storm, foodies are on the rise!

 Foodies Feed is a treasure trove of stock photos for food bloggers and anyone needing food content for their project.
-The diverse site offers thousands of realistic, tasty looking images in high resolution.
+The diverse site offers thousands of realistic, tasty-looking images in high resolution.

-Jakub Kapusnak initially started this site as a side project, but it grew into a full themed stock site.
+Jakub Kapusnak initially started this site as a side project, but it grew into a fully themed stock site.
 Food photographers from around the world contribute their photos to the site using the CC0 license.
 There is also a premium package available in three different tiers for serious foodies!